mlibrary/about-publishing/src/content/stories/trusting-the-process-rethinking-peer-review-for-innovative-scholarship.md

 date: 2020-10-21T18:32:23.379Z
 highlight_box:
   text: >-
     Watch A.D.
-Carson, Sara Jo Cohen, and Loren Kajikawa speak more about the peer review process in a video created for Peer Review Week 2020:
+Carson, Sara Jo Cohen, and Loren Kajikawa speak about the peer review process in a video created for Peer Review Week 2020:
     <https://www.youtube.com/watch?v=AfK2yPptJG0>

-    Read more about the publishing process for the first-ever hip-hop album in[ this article from Inside Higher Ed.](https://www.insidehighered.com/news/2020/10/05/university-michigan-press-releases-first-rap-album-academic-publisher)
+    Read more about the publishing process for the first-ever hip-hop album in[ this article from *Inside Higher Ed*.](https://www.insidehighered.com/news/2020/10/05/university-michigan-press-releases-first-rap-album-academic-publisher)

     Take a look at the [University of Michigan Press's standard peer review questions](https://drive.google.com/file/d/1IErOfkNW0igSI26EJgx9tinaDfnCKPy8/view?usp=sharing) versus the [peer review questions developed for *i used to love to dream*](https://drive.google.com/file/d/1231gvo8pFAZtliI5xEZJt77efjiNBNNZ/view?usp=sharing)*.*